 There is significant interest in describing the oscillations that were observed during testing to understand the HIAD dynamics and infer its stability.
-Given that the HIAD is a blunt body it was hypothesized that oscillations would result from vortex shedding, estimated to be 2-3 Hz.
-Thus the frequency of oscillation was investigated in order to determine if low frequency content could be detected with this experimental set-up and if it could be correlated to vortex shedding or another known source.
+Given that the HIAD is a blunt body it was hypothesized that oscillations would result from vortex shedding.
+Thus, the frequency of oscillation was investigated in order to determine if the frequency of motion correlated to the vortex shedding frequency around the HIAD and if not, if the frequency of motion could be attributed to another known source.

 A frequency analysis was performed on a single point using its position data over time.
-For each run, 4 points were chosen along each of the 0°, 90°, 180° and 270° radial directions.
+For each run, 4 points were chosen along each of the 0° , 90° , 180° and 270° radial directions.
 The locations of these points are shown in Fig. 10a as red dots.
 In this way, motion at different frequencies could be isolated and analyzed to see if there were trends with inflation setting, yaw angle or free-stream dynamic pressure.
 For each point, a Discrete Fast Fourier Transform was taken of its position over the 150 frames (over time) to determine the frequency content of its motion.
 Frequencies with the highest amplitudes corresponded to the dominant modes of motion.
-Figures 10b and 10c show the time signal and FFT for the points along the 90° and 270° radial directions for a run with an $I_3$ inflation setting, dynamic pressure of 70 psf and -25° yaw angle (yaw towards the 270° radial direction).
+Figures 10b and 10c show the time signal and FFT for the points along the 90° and 270° radial directions for a run with an I_3 inflation setting, dynamic pressure of 70 psf and -25° yaw angle.

-a single point in 90° radial direction a single point in 270° radial direction Figure 10.
+Figure 10.
 Motion in the time and frequency domains for select points on the HIAD

-It is necessary to perform an FFT of the amplitude vs. time graphs (top of Figs. 10b and 10c) to determine frequency content since the motion is chaotic.
+It is necessary to perform an FFT of the amplitude vs. time graphs (top of Figs. 10b and 910c) to determine frequency content since the motion is chaotic.
 However, even the FFT graphs do not show a clear overall trend.
 An ideal FFT would show spikes at a few dominant forcing frequencies with zero amplitude signals everywhere else.
 Since noise is always present, it would show in the FFT graph as a band of low but relatively constant amplitude data spanning the entire frequency range.
 Figure 10b shows a promising graph with a very high amplitude peak at 2.9 Hz and moderately low noise surrounding it.
 However, when looking at Fig. 10c, no dominant peak is seen at all.
+Thus, it is unclear whether the frequency content of the motion is able to resolve different forcing functions acting on the HIAD.
+When derived via another method, the vortex shedding was calculated to be 6 Hz.
+It is natural that a blunt body such as a HIAD in a uniform free stream would experience dominant forcing from vortex shedding around the body so the fact that this wasn't resolved in the motion is concerning.